askui/askui-dev-docs/docs/docs/api/01-API/table-of-contents.md

 E.g., `puzzle piece` can fail while `an icon showing a puzzle piece` might work.
 Generally, the more detail the better.

-We also recommend to not restrict the type of element by using the general selector `element()` as shown in the examples below.
+We also recommend to not restrict the type of element by using the generalselector `element()` as shown in the examples below.

 **Examples:**
 ```typescript
 // Select the black sneaker from a bunch of sneakers
 await aui.click().element().matching('a black sneaker shoe').exec();